harnice/Harnice/function_requirements/utils/svg_utils/general_table.md

         "font_weight":"B",
         "fill_color": "lightgray",
     },
-    "row_standard": {
-        "row_height": 20,
-    },
     "row_with_bubble": {
         "row_height": 40,
     },
 }
 ```
+The only reserved key is `globals` which can optionally be used to define fallbacks for any row that does not have a style explicitly called out.

 ### Format Arguments
-Any key can be defined in any of the format dictionaries.
-On the backend, "globals" is rewritten with the below defaults if they are not defined in your argument.
+Any of the following keys can be defined in any of the format dictionaries.
 - `font_size` *(number, default=12)* Default font size (px) for all text
 - `font_family` *(string, default=helvetica)* Default font family (e.g., "Arial", "Helvetica")
 - `font_weight`*(`BIU`, default=None)* Add each character for bold, italic, or underline